gshipley/enterprise_training/AdminTraining.md

 * text editor (vi, emacs, nano, etc)
 * environment variables
 * SELinux
-* Commands: cat, echo, chown, dnssec-keygen, rnds-confgen, restorecon, chmod, lokkit, chkconfig, service, nsupdate, ping, dig
+* Commands: cat, echo, chown, dnssec-keygen, rndc-confgen, restorecon, chmod, lokkit, chkconfig, service, nsupdate, ping, dig

+**Note:  For this lab, use the 192.x.x.x IP address when setting up your nameserver**

 ##**Install DNS Server**

-In order for OpenShift Enterprise to work correctly, you will need configure bind so that you have a DNS server setup.
+In order for OpenShift Enterprise to work correctly, you will need to configure bind so that you have a DNS server setup.
 At a typical customer site, they will have an existing DNS infrastructure in place.
 However, for the purpose of this training class, we need to install and configure our own server so that name resolution works properly.
 Primarily, we will be using name resolution for communication between our broker and node servers as well as dynamically updating our dns server to resolve gear application names when we start creating application gears.

 This lab starts off by requiring the installation of both *bind* and *bind-utils* packages.